Investment Risks

 Business risk is any risk that can lower a business's net assets or net income that could, in turn, lower the return of any security based on it.
 Some business risks are sector risks that can affect every company in a particular sector, while other business risks affect only a particular company.
 Higher mortgage rates can increase the business risk for real estate or construction companies, for instance.
 However, even similar businesses can have widely different risks depending on the quality of management and the resources that are available to the business.

-Financial risk is the risk that a business will not be able to make payments due to its debt load.
-Interest and principal must be paid on borrowed money — failure to make payments can force the business into bankruptcy.
+Financial risk is the risk that a business cannot pay its debt.
+Interest and principal must be paid on borrowed money — failure to pay can force the business into bankruptcy.
 A business with large amounts of debt relative to income does not have much reserve for unexpected expenses or lower income, and can fail if the economy sours or if it encounters some other factor that lowers income or increases expenses.

-Model risk results where the risk of pricing models is not accurate or where the mathematical simulation of risk is misleading, which was one of the major reasons why banks took on too much risk that precipitated the Great Recession in 2007.
+Model risk results where the risk of pricing models is not accurate or where the mathematical simulation of risk is misleading, which was why banks took on too much risk that precipitated the Great Recession in 2007.

 Operational risk is the risk that a firm does not operate as it should or fails to prevent risk from arising in its business, usually because the firm lacks sufficient internal checks and balances.
 For instance, a rogue trader can incur massive losses for a bank, such as when Nick Leeson caused a loss of £827,000,000 for Barings Bank — the oldest investment bank in Britain that had financed the Napoleonic wars, Louisiana purchase, and even the Erie Canal — in the 1990s which resulted in its collapse in 1995.